 Janet mentioned that she will have more details, as she will visit and talk with the person this week.

 Finally, it was concluded that a gathering of such stories might be necessary for justification and funding purposes.
-Councils and other organizations strongly emphasise the relational part of charities and organizations such as ours.
+Councils and other organisations strongly emphasise the relational part of charities and organisations such as ours.
 As such, having several people describe “how The Mix helped me lead a better life despite my mental issue” would be much more valuable to them than “The Mix helps 50-70 visitors per month”.